 Why I Use a Systems Approach

-A systems approach to mediation and organizational health considers the individual within an environment.
+A systems approach to mediation, counselling, and organizational health considers the individual within an environment.
 Practical, timely and enduring solutions must consider the context of the system, the people operating within that system and the links between them.

 One key methodology that I use within the systems context is Transformative Mediation.
 In this mediation strategy, the conflict or the dysfunction is not seen as the problem in and of itself.
 Rather it is the byproduct of the real issue which is the crisis in the relationship between the people engaged in the conflict or the inherent dysfunction in the organization's operational processes.
 When you can find resolution at the source, you are more easily able to find a solution that mitigates future problems.

 My approach to mediation, counselling, and organizational health is systemic, restorative and preventative.
 It is also reflective and gives the people involved more than just a solution to one conflict in the moment or to one ineffective policy or process, it gives them the tools they need to resolve issues in any context and to prevent issues in the future.